Miss United States - 2023

 Addison Grace Hadley is grateful to have been raised by a village, and she aims to spend her reign as Miss United States - 2023, as well as the rest of the days that follow, building up villages everywhere for children in need.

-A dual Master’s degree graduate from Vanderbilt University, Addison recently moved from her home of Nashville, Tennessee to Denver, Colorado, where she works as a professional mental health counselor.
+A dual Master’s degree graduate from Vanderbilt University, Addison lives in Nashville, Tennessee, where she works as a professional mental health counselor.
 Prior to her family’s move to Tennessee, Addison grew up on a farm in Tchula, Mississippi.

 Addison became deeply invested in prison reform during her older sister’s incarceration, and she has written and proposed two legislative bills in the state of Tennessee, intended to improve the health and well-being of pregnant women during incarceration and to prevent closure of rural hospitals which provide emergency care to incarcerated persons.
 In 2018, Addison and her cousin founded “The Children’s Neighborhood Program,” an after school program to aid in socio-emotional learning for children who are unhoused.
 This program is loosely based on a television program featuring Fred Rogers and aims to provide a safe, stable place where children can learn and practice concepts such as boundaries, honesty, courage, and other prosocial behaviors.
 Addison’s efforts in these respective spaces have earned her two separate commendations from the Governor of Tennessee.